stoeps13/connections-doc/source/admin/install/cp_config_om_intro.md

 Additional configuration is required for the Orient Me component to populate it with Connections data and to enable the notification center and a menu option for managing home pages.

+!!! note
-**Note:** Orient Me is only supported in the Connections 7.0 user interface.
+    Orient Me is only supported in the Connections 7.0 user interface.

 Follow these steps to configure the Orient Me component to share content with HCL Connections™.